 221 - Field Work in Profession of Teaching - This course, which provides the fieldwork concerning curriculum and instruction, must be taken concurrently with EDUC 220.
 One hour.
 Professor Mudd and Dr. Yesbeck

-225 – Reading and Language Arts for Teachers - This course offers an overview of the developmental reading process and the related theories and instructional practices.
+225 – Reading and Language Arts Methods for Teachers - This course offers an overview of the developmental reading process and the related theories and instructional practices.
 Students will learn about providing a balanced literacy program for ALL children which includes: phonemic awareness, phonics, fluency, vocabulary, comprehension, writing and spelling instruction.
 Students also will learn how to use diagnostic assessment (formative and summative) to drive instruction.
 The use of quality multicultural literature to provide reading and content area instruction is emphasized.
 Required course for elementary and special education minors.
 Prerequisites: EDUC 220-221.
 Offered only to fall term seniors.
 Three hours.
 Professor Roberson.

-226 - Field Work in Reading and Language Arts for Teachers This course, which provides experiences in reading and language arts in elementary schools, must be take concurrently with EDUC 225.
+226 - Field Work in Reading and Language Arts Methods for Teachers This course, which provides experiences in reading and language arts in elementary schools, must be take concurrently with EDUC 225.
 One hour.
 Professor Roberson.

 227 - Math Methods for Elementary Teachers - This course provides an overview of effective mathematics instruction combining the fundamental core understanding and applications to promote teaching and learning through problem-solving and the use of concrete manipulatives.
 A fieldwork component is included.
 Prerequisites: EDUC 220-221.
 Required course for elementary minors.
 Offered fall term only.
 Three hours.
 Dr Yesbeck.